Makerland/book/content/workshops/c_pythonruby.md

 Now in Ruby shell:

-	# You have reconnected your Arduino, so you have to initialize serial port again
+	# You have reconnected your Arduino, initialize serial port again
 	serial = SerialPort.new("YOUR_SERIAL_PORT", 9600, 8, 1)
 	# Loop
 	loop do